Universal Primary Education: Direct costs

 Besides opportunity costs, school fees can be prohibitively expensive, especially for poor households.
 In rural China, for instance, families may dedicate as much as a third of their income to school fees.

 The relationship between school fees and attendance is complex.
 While official statistics in China report a low dropout rate, some experts question these figures, noting that dropout rates in rural areas appear to be much higher.

 Other factors

 Unemployment among parents can also contribute to children's inability to attend school.
 When jobs are scarce and parents struggle to meet basic needs like food, education often becomes a lower priority.

-The cost of education can vary significantly depending on whether a school is public or private.
+The cost of education varies significantly depending on whether the school is public or private.;./...
 Public schools are generally less expensive because their needs are mostly covered by government funding, unlike private schools which rely on tuition from families.

 Even when schooling is relatively inexpensive, some families still struggle to afford associated costs such as: